10 Fantastic Things to do When Visiting Palm Springs with Kids (2023 Update)

 If you are yet to arrive in Palm Springs, I wanted to share my top five family resorts in Palm Springs.
 One hotel is my overall favorite luxury spot, one is a boutique pick, another is the best family choice and there is also a budget pick as well as a pet-friendly hotel in there too.

-- Family Luxury Hotel: – Parker Palm Springs – The hotel describes itself as “Happy Luxe” which they define as luxury without formality, beauty without pretension, elegance with comfort.
+- Family Luxury Hotel: – Parker Palm Springs – The hotel describes itself as “Happy Luxe” which they define as luxury without formality, beauty without pretension, and elegance with comfort.
 There are no officially planned kids’ activities, but the resort has croquet, four pools, a volleyball net, and a free lemonade stand that kids love.
 The hotel has spacious modern rooms, bungalows, and villas with stylish white decor and balconies which all have plenty of room for families.
 The Parker is a great choice for families looking for a luxurious stay in Palm Springs.

 - Boutique Hotel – The Ace Hotel & Swim Club – This is the perfect hotel if you want a hotel with a bit of a hipster vibe.
 While it does have a hip style, it is still kid-friendly.
-The hotel and Swim Club features 2 outdoor pools and an outdoor fireplace.
-They also have fun activities such as movies, drum circles, and swim parties.
+The hotel and Swim Club feature 2 outdoor pools and an outdoor fireplace.
+They also have fun activities such as movies, drum circles, and swimming parties.

 - Family-Friendly Resort: – Renaissance Palm Springs – This resort is located in the heart of Palm Springs and close to everything, making it a great location.
 There is a daily kids club that offers arts and crafts, games, and other fun activities.
-There is a large swimming pool and of course beautiful pools making this tone of the best family resorts in Palm Springs.
+There is a large swimming pool and of course, beautiful pools making this one of the best family resorts in Palm Springs.

 - Budget Choice: – Inn at Palm Springs– A budget alternative, which is still in an amazing location.
 The Inn at Palm Springs is the first hotel when you come into town.
 They offer studios up to a king suite and all rooms have a pool and/or mountain view.